10. Derivatives and Tangent Lines

 \(f(x)\) has a local minimum at \(x=0\), no local maxima, and a horizontal inflection point at \(x=2\).

 In an exercise on a previous page we found the derivative and factored it: \[ f'(x)=12x^3-48x^2+48x=12x(x-2)^2 \] So the critical points are at \(x=0\) and \(x=2\).
 Further, the derivative is negative for \(x \lt 0\) and positive for \(x \gt 0\).
-Then we drew a number line and marked the critical points, where the derivative is positive and negative, and where the function is increasing or decreasing: The plot shows a number line from -5 to 5.
+Then we drew a number line and marked the critical points, where the derivative is positive and negative, and where the function is increasing or decreasing: The plot shows a number line labeled from -5 to 5 with solid dots

-There are solid dots at x = 0 and x = 2.
+at x = 0 and x = 2.
+Above each dot is a 0 to indicate the derivative is 0.

 By the First Derivative Test, \(f(x)\) has a local minimum at \(x=0\) where the value is \[ f(0)=3(0)^4-16(0)^3+24(0)^2=0 \] and \(f(x)\) has a horizontal inflection point at \(x=2\) where the value is \[ f(2)=3(2)^4-16(2)^3+24(2)^2=16 \] Here is the plot.